-June 28 – August 13.
-Summer Camps for ages 4-14.
-A wide variety of activities, including sports, ropes and challenge course (with Zip Line over our lake), arts and crafts, boating, giant slide in to the lake, bounce pad in the lake, nature program with animals and reptiles, and much more.
-Everyone swims twice a day, once for instruction and once for fun.
-The younger campers enjoy playground, splash pad, music and Tarbut (Jewish culture).
+June 20-Aug.
+12. Summer Camps for ages 2-14.
+A wide variety of activities, including sports, ropes and challenge course, arts and crafts, boating, nature center, theater and much more.
+Campers 5+ swim twice a day.
+The younger campers enjoy the playground, splash pad, music and Tarbut (Jewish culture).
 Sixty acres of outdoor fun.
-For more information: firstname.lastname@example.org.

-Ages two, three and four.
+Ages 2-4.
 Program includes structured activities such as physical education, water play with water tables and sprinklers, story time, arts and crafts, singing, nature and Friday Kabbat Shabbat.

 Lower Camp-Day Camp

-Pre-K to 4th Grade.
-Art, singing, Tarbut, swim lessons, sports, dance, splash pad, boating, nature.
+Pre-K to 5th grade.
+Art, singing, Tarbut, swim lessons, sports, dance, splash pad, boating, nature center and more.

-Ages four through entering kindergarten.
+Ages 4 through entering kindergarten.
 Provides many of the same activities as the Lower Camp, such as sports, swimming, and art, but with an abbreviated day to accommodate younger campers.

-Senior Camp Grades four through eight.
+Grades 5-8.
 Archery tag, survival skills, ropes course, arts, sports, boating, nature.
 Daily swimming instruction.
-Senior Campers participate in special events such as color war, talent show, field trips and carnival.
+Senior campers participate in special events such as color war, talent show, field trips and carnival.

-Grades four through eight.
+Grades 4-8.
 Skill building, competitive play and fun.
-Football, baseball, golf, soccer, tennis and more led by “Baseball Warehouse!”
+Football, baseball, golf, soccer, tennis and more led by “Baseball Warehouse.”

-Grades three through eight.
+Grades 3-8.
 Ceramics, copper enameling, jewelry making, mosaics, macramé, papier-mâché, quilling, stitchery, and more.

-Grades five through eight.
-Hands-on program that includes fire building, knife skills, climbing rappelling towers, caring for animals, constructing a campsite, preparing and cooking food, riding ziplines, and camping out under the stars.
+Grades 5-8.
+Hands-on program that includes fire building, knife skills, climbing rappelling towers, caring for animals, constructing a campsite, preparing and cooking food, riding zip lines, and camping out under the stars.

-Grades three through eight.
+Grades 3-8.
 Acting lessons, audition tips, voice direction, character development, memorization skills, blocking, and more.

-Leadership Training for teens entering grades nine and ten.
-Program consists of developing skills and attitudes necessary to becoming a counselor assistant or instructor aide.
+Leadership training for teens entering grades 9 and 10.
+Program consists of developing skills and attitudes necessary to becoming a counselor or instructor.

 CARROLL COMMUNITY COLLEGE